Fasting Lab Instructions

 We do not permit videotaping or audio recording of the procedure.
 Pictures of your baby will be given to you at the end of the exam.
 All cell phones must be turned off.

 There is a limit of 2 people you can bring to your ultrasound appointment.
 Keep in mind the sonographer needs to be able to concentrate as they are performing a diagnostic medical exam.
 If you are bringing children under the age of 7 with you, please bring another adult to assist them while you are having the procedure.
 If your guest cause too much distraction, they will be asked to leave the exam room.

 - Abdominal Ultrasound – Nothing by mouth after midnight prior to your exam.
 This includes gum, cigarettes and coffee.

 - Pelvic Ultrasound – You will need a full bladder.
-Drink 32 oz of water 30 minutes before your appointment and don’t empty your bladder. *If your bladder is not full, your appointment may be rescheduled.
+Drink 32 oz of water 1 hour prior to your appointment and don’t empty your bladder. *If your bladder is not full, your appointment may be rescheduled.

 - Abdominal Aorta Ultrasound – Nothing to eat or drink after midnight prior to your exam.
 No cigarettes or gum.

 YOU NEED TO PICK UP THE FOLLOWING ITEMS: